 Evaluation plans are approved by AmeriCorps when applicants re-compete for funding.
 If you wish to make changes to your evaluation plan, do NOT change the text of the Evaluation Summary or Plan field in your application.
 Instead, send a revised version of the evaluation plan (with the proposed changes in track-changes mode) as an attachment to EvaluationPlans@cns.gov.
-AmeriCorps will notify you if the changes are approved.
+AmeriCorps will notify you if it approves the changes.